All Episodes

 Okay, that's a little scary.

-Uh Joe Concho, Laura Trump, also the latest on the double standard in terms of application of our laws and equal justice under the law.
+Joe Concho, Lara Trump, also the latest on the double standard in terms of application of our laws and equal justice under the law.

-Professor Alan Dershowitz, Greg Jarrett, Chris Christie, he hasn't been on in years.
+Professor Alan Dershowitz, Greg Jarrett, Chris Christie, hasn't been on in years.

 We'll talk to him about all things political.

-Uh cops in America under siege, all happening tonight, nine Eastern on Fox on Hannity on the Fox News channel.
+Cops in America under siege, all happening tonight, 9 Eastern on Fox, on Hannity on the Fox News Channel.

-We'll see you tonight at nine back here on Monday.
+We'll see you tonight at 9 back here on Monday.

 Have a great weekend.